play/play/README.md

 is more feature-packed than the web UI.
 Because we're programmers.
 And baller.

 Check out the [API docs on the wiki](https://github.com/holman/play/wiki/API).

-## Local development

-If you're going to hack on this locally, you can use the normal process for writing a Sintara app (`rackup`, `shotgun`, et cetera).
-The only thing we kind of do differently in Play is we disable the GitHub OAuth callback (since your development URL is different than it would be in production).

-To actually use it locally, we'll automatically create a user called `user` for you when you first access the app.
-You can sign into this user by hitting `/devlogin` on your running instance.

-None of this happens if you launch Play with `bin/play -d`.

-## Current Status

-This is pretty rough.
-For the most part it should run pretty reliably for you, but there's a bit of setup and configuration that I'd like to refine and do away with until it's "ready" for prime time.

-Once it's ready, pretty sure I'm going to make the most awesome screencast, and then it's balls-out from there.

 ## ♬ ★★★